AaltoSciComp/scicomp-docs/rse/procedures/finance-practicalities.rst

 Instructions for department controller
 --------------------------------------

 Our Research Software Engineer (RSE) will work on a project for the PI according to the PI's requests and be paid by their project.
-The RSE will track the time they spend internally, and record the actual time used for the project in Halli, or salaries can be handled by internal charging.
+The RSE will track the time they spend and record the actual time used for the project in Halli, or salaries can be handled by internal charging.

 Checklist:

-* Name and duration of RSE received.
+* Name staff (RSE) and duration of funding received.
 * Confirm funding conditions.
 * If using Halli:

-  * RSE added to Halli by department controller (permission given to record hours to the correct project).
+  * RSE added to Halli by department controller (add permission for staff to record hours to the correct project).
   * Project number and any additional constraints (maximum hours, funding deadline, etc.) sent to the RSE, RSE lead (Richard Darst), and PI.